 The program provides the opportunity for QIC Real Estate team members to create further avenues for growth.

 The RE Academy, a bespoke version of Salesforce's myTrailhead platform, forms part of our commitment to the ongoing development of our people and their learning.

 RE Academy provides short learning modules on a range of aspects of the QIC Real Estate business, and has become a highly valued tool to assist with onboarding new employees and expanding the knowledge and skillset of current team members on our internal processes.

-QIC's training and development programs focus on common training needs across the broader business, as well as tailored opportunities for investment professionals.
-Sessions are provided in-house, online and externally, with referred and best practice providers.
+We provide a number of in-house, online and externally delivered professional development offerings, working, with referred and best practice providers.
 These programs continue to expand as the needs of the business evolve and some include:

-QIC also provides every employee with access to virtual self-paced learning through LinkedIn Learning and virtual facilitated learning through MCI and ICML, as employee benefits to advocate continuous, self-paced learning.
+QIC also provides every employee with access to virtual self-paced learning through LinkedIn Learning and virtual facilitated learning through Coursera and ICML, as employee benefits to advocate continuous learning.

-A breakdown of training undertaken by QIC Real Estate staff in 2022 is provided in the table below:
+A breakdown of training undertaken by QIC Real Estate employees in 2023 is provided in the table below:

 |Total hours of training undertaken

 |Total number of QIC Real Estate employees who completed training